akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice carried her inside.
 Harold looked up from his chair.
 He saw her empty hands.

 "The purveyors took the King's share," Beatrice said, her voice flat.
-"The floods took the neighbors' flocks.
+"The floods took the neighbours' flocks.
 The Abbot took the tithes.
 There is nothing left but skin and bone.
 Nothing but..."

 "Nothing but Goosie," Harold finished.